isc-projects/kea/doc/sphinx/man/kea-dhcp6.8.rst

 ``-T config-file``
    Checks the configuration file and reports the first error, if any.
-   It performs extra checks beside what ``-t`` is doing, like establising database connections (lease backend, host reservations backend, configuration backend and forensic logging backend), hook libraries loading and configuration parsing, etc. It does not open unix or TCP/UDP sockets, neither does it open or rotate files, as all these actions could interfere with a running process on the same machine.
+   It performs extra checks beyond what -t offers, such as establishing database connections (for the lease backend, host reservations backend, configuration backend, and forensic logging backend), loading hook libraries, parsing configurations, etc. It does not open UNIX or TCP/UDP sockets, nor does it open or rotate files, as any of these actions could interfere with a running process on the same machine.

 ``-p server-port-number``
    Specifies the server port number (1-65535) on which the server listens.
 This is